Happy Birthday President Carter: James “Jimmy” Carter, 39th President of the United States

 On November 4, 1979, supporters of the Iranian Revolution took over the US Embassy in Tehran, Iran.
 They held 52 American diplomats and citizens hostage for 444 days.
 President Jimmy Carter remained secluded in the White House for a portion of the crisis.
 On April 24, 1980, a mission to rescue the hostages began.
 The mission failed during its first phase when several of the aircraft became unfit for duty.
 Two of the aircraft crashed into each other, killing eight servicemen.
 Many, including Jimmy, believe that his unsuccessful handling of this crisis cost him his re-election.
 The hostages were eventually released on January 20, 1981, shortly after the swearing-in of President Ronald Reagan.

-Jimmy remains internationally active, working to resolve conflicts in Haiti, Bosnia, Ethiopia, North Korea, and Sudan, among other countries.
+Until recently, Jimmy remained internationally active, working to resolve conflicts in Haiti, Bosnia, Ethiopia, North Korea, and Sudan, among other countries.
 He has also championed human rights defenders and, in 2002, received a Nobel Peace Prize for working “to find peaceful solutions to international conflicts, to advance democracy and human rights, and to promote economic and social development.”
 Jimmy has also continued working for peace in the Middle East.
+In recent years, as his health has declined, his work has slowed down.
+He is currently in hospice care.

 Happy Birthday Mr. President!